Recruitment & Referral

 - Any remarkable qualitive successes (e.g., completed their first 5k, lowered their medications, etc.).

 Health care providers can also help increase retention by encouraging their patients who are attending the National DPP lifestyle change program to keep going, or by contacting patients who have missed multiple classes.

 - Currently, most health care systems are working on new processes to move from volume to value-based care.
 While health care providers recognize that diabetes prevention should be part of that transition, they are busy with other system changes and may not have time to set up a bi-directional referral system.

 - Health care providers’ patients are often focused on concerns other than diabetes prevention when they come into the office.

 - There are currently no available quality measures to measure a health care system’s progress in diabetes prevention, which results in less incentive to engage in this effort.
-However, the AMA is in the process of developing quality measures for diabetes prevention, which are expected to be released in 2019.
+However, the AMA is in the process of developing quality measures for diabetes prevention.
+We will continue to update this site as information becomes available.
 Additional information on the development of a prediabetes quality measure can be found here.

 - Launching a referral system can require an investment of time from several staff members, particularly if an electronic referral system is used.
 Some considerations include: